Etymology of electricity

-The word electricity derives from New Latin and ultimately Greek.
+The word electricity derives from Neo-Latin and ultimately Greek.
 It first appears in English in Francis Bacon's writings.
 Depending on context, the word may refer to "electric charge", "electric power" or "electric energy".

 Historical drift

 Pre-English origins

-The New Latin adjective electricus, originally meaning 'of amber', was first used to refer to amber's attractive properties by William Gilbert in his 1600 text De Magnete.
+The Neo-Latin adjective electricus, originally meaning 'of amber', was first used to refer to amber's attractive properties by William Gilbert in his 1600 text De Magnete.
 The term came from the classical Latin electrum, 'amber', from the Greek ἤλεκτρον (elektron), 'amber'.
 The origin of the Greek word is unknown, but there is speculation that it might have come from a Phoenician word elēkrŏn, meaning 'shining light'.

 Entry into English

 The word electric was first used by Francis Bacon to describe materials like amber that attracted other objects.
 The first usage of the English word electricity is ascribed to Sir Thomas Browne in his 1646 work, Pseudodoxia Epidemica:

 In this context, an "Electrick" or "Electrick body" was a non-conductor, or an object capable of attracting "light bodies" (like bits of paper) when excited by friction; a piece of amber is "an Electrick", while a piece of iron is not.
 "Electricity", then, was simply the property of behaving like an electric, in the same way that "elasticity" is the property of behaving like an elastic. ("Electric" continued to be used as a noun until at least 1913 and is still used in this sense in the word "dielectric".)

 It was not until later that the definition shifted to refer to the cause of the attraction instead of the property of being attractive.

 Charge, in the electrical sense, was first used in 1748.